aurelien-renault/Automatic-Feature-Engineering-for-TSC/README.md

-# Automatic-Feature-Engineering-for-TSC (AFT-TSC)
+# Automatic-Feature-Engineering-for-TSC (AFE-TSC)

 This repository contains the code and data to reproduce results display in <link to paper>.
 The used TSC benchmark is the usual [UCR benchmark](https://www.timeseriesclassification.com) containing 112 datasets with same length and/or no missing values.
 The default train/test split is used here.
 In order to repeat the paper’s results, please use the following instructions.

-Beside, to compare our results (Fig 1 and Fig9a in the paper) with others results (while not runing all the code) the results, in term of accuracy on the test sets, are available [here](results_tab/)
+Beside, to compare our results (Fig 1 and Fig9a in the paper) with others results (while not runing all the code) the results, in term of accuracy on the test sets, are available [here](results_tab/).

+The best method tested in the paper is **Features** , please use this name for  future comparisons.

 ## A) Results for each libraries :